Skip to main content

 iRobot lands top honors again with its Roomba j9+ robot vacuum.
 It takes over where its predecessor (the Roomba j7+) leaves off, with even better suction power, cleaning capabilities, and navigation.

-When it comes to cleaning, on average, it picked up around 9.45 grams of our testing debris per run, and it also does well with intense amounts of pet hair.
+When it comes to cleaning, on average, it picked up around 9.45 grams of our testing debris per run and effectively handled intense amounts of pet hair.
 This puts it in the top 10% of all the robot vacuums we’ve tested.

 Its navigation abilities are advanced as well.
-The unit uses lidar technology, and it seamlessly transitions from floor to carpet and back again, avoiding furniture, cords, and most importantly, pet accidents.
+The unit uses LiDAR technology, seamlessly transitioning from floor to carpet and back again, avoiding furniture, cords, and most importantly, pet accidents.

-The j9+'s charging base is simple and black, and it will empty the robot vacuum's dustbins automatically so you don’t have to get your hands dirty.
+The j9+'s charging base is simple and black.
+It will empty the robot vacuum's dustbins automatically, so you don’t have to get your hands dirty.
 However, when doing so, plug your ears.
 This puppy is loud.

 Its user interface is incredibly simple yet effective.
-The best robot vacuum overall, the J9+ is a good fit for most households out there.
+The best robot vacuum overall, the J9+, is a good fit for most households.

 Read our full review of the iRobot Roomba j9+